Welcome to the fourth step in our free professional learning series on class and student blogging!

 3. How do I make comments display on my homepage?

 Traditionally comments are designed to be displayed under a post and you view the comments by clicking on the post title or the comments link.
-It is done this way because posts can have 100’s of comments and displaying them directly under a post on the post page can make it hard to read the content.
+It is done this way because posts can have hundreds of comments and displaying them directly under a post on the post page can make it hard to read the content.

 4. How do I remove the option to add email address to comments?

-By default, any one leaving a comment must leave a valid name and email address.
+By default, anyone leaving a comment must leave a valid name and email address.

 If the ‘Comment author must fill out name and e-mail’ is unchecked in Settings > Discussion, any visitor can leave a comment and isn’t required to enter an email address.
-Please note readers will still see the name and email address option on the comment form; but the email address is no longer required to submit a comment.
+Please note, readers will still see the name and email address option on the comment form but the email address is no longer required to submit a comment.

 This option is often used when teachers don’t want students to use their email address.